Hover over the buttons to see the contents of each page.

 C4 and C6 are suggested as these are when differences in gameplay can start to exist, both in usage and effectiveness.
 C2, on the other hand, is more variable and player-dependent but can be a starting point for some if using her Hold Elemental Skill becomes troublesome or if knowing its poise limits is achievable.

-Should I search for Lisa’s constellations in wishing?
+Should I search for Lisa’s Constellations via wishing?

 No, it is not suggested to do so.

-As Lisa’s Constellations are only obtainable naturally from wishes from the Standard Banner and the progressive addition of newer 4-stars to the Standard Banner Loot Pool, it becomes very difficult to recommend that line of thinking due to the obscene rates for obtaining a specific 4-star.
+Due to Lisa’s Constellations being only naturally obtainable from the Standard Banner and occasional Chronicled Banners, as well as the progressive addition of newer 4-stars to the loot pool, it becomes challenging to recommend that line of thinking due to the obscene rates for obtaining a specific 4-star.
 A much more recommendable approach is to buy her Constellations from the Starglitter Shop when her time returns in the cycle.
 With everything said, however, the choice is ultimately in your hands.

 Lisa's MV/s and Optimal Strings